-A maximum number of 2 skiers not selected for their national team may compete in the Confederation EC&AC Cableski Junior Championships as individuals in only one discipline each.
+A maximum number of 2 5 skiers for the U15 and another 5 skiers for the U19 (male or female), not selected for their national team may compete in the Confederation EC&AC Cableski Junior Championships as individuals in only one discipline each.
+Skiers entering as individuals, are allowed to participate in all events, Jump, Slalom, Tricks and Overall.